infinum/frontend-handbook/Angular/Angular guidelines and best practices/Localization.md

 ```

 ### Interpolation in a sentence
-In some cases, we are not just translating a single word, but rather a longer string and only a part of it needs to be dynamically interpolated.
+In some cases, we are not just translating a single word, but rather a longer string, and only a part of it needs to be dynamically interpolated.

 ```json
 {